 Both the text colours and page colours can be changed in many browsers.
-Please visit http://www.bbc.co.uk/accessibility/guides/change_colours/browser/ which provides a good guide on how to do this.
+The W3C website provides a information on how to change colours.

 The entire look of a web site can be changed using Cascading Style Sheets (CSS).
 CSS allow the style of a web site to be separated from the structure (Html).
 All accessible pages use CSS, including this one.

 Here we describe how to use a custom CSS.
 A custom CSS, for example, can replace a site’s CSS to provide high contrast text and background colours which may be easier to read.